HOZAIFAN/HackTheBox-WriteUps./Hathor/readme.md

 We successfully cracked both certificates with passwords `abceasyas123` and `whysoeasy?`.

-## Phase 4: Extracting and Analyzing the Certificate
+## Extracting and Analyzing the Certificate

 With the passwords in hand, we could extract the certificate from the PFX file: